 Capstone Experience: Applied Data Science and Business Analytics Practicum - All Concentrations

 At the conclusion of the program, in the spring/summer semester, each student will complete a 6-credit-hour applied Data Science & Business Analytics practicum.
-For the practicum course, students have two choices.
-Many students may want to pursue an applied analytics internship as their practicum, working on a significant analytics project at a company or organization site.
-Other students may prefer to work in cross-disciplinary teams on a significant data science and business analytics project that companies and organizations bring to campus; those teams will consist of M.S.
-Data Science students from each concentration, to bring each of their specializations to bear in an integrated solution.
+For the practicum course.
+Students will work in cross-disciplinary teams on a significant data science and business analytics project that companies and organizations bring to campus; those teams will consist of M.S.
+Data Science and Business Analytics students from each concentration, to bring each of their specializations to bear in an integrated solution.
 In this way, the interdisciplinary learning will be emphasized in practice as well as in the classroom.

 Additional Resources: All Concentrations

 In addition to learning from world leaders and cutting-edge researchers in data science and business analytics, students in the M.S.
-Data Science program will have access to a variety of specialized resources, including:
+Data Science and Business Analytics program will have access to a variety of specialized resources, including: